Developer Guide

 Implementation details

-feature is facilitated by 2 main Commands: SortProjectNameCommand
+The Sort feature is facilitated by 2 main Commands: SortProjectNameCommand and SortProjectStatusCommand.

 hence we have placed them at the front of our FYP manager, followed by those that are IP, and finally